 In April, the FCA provided guidance on obviousness and “inventive concept” in Bristol-Myers Squibb Canada Co v Teva Canada Limited, a case relating to REYATAZ® (atazanavir bisulfate).
 The FCA held that there is no one mandatory approach to assessing obviousness and “obvious to try” is not an appropriate test in every case.
 Furthermore, “inventive concept” is not materially different from the “solution taught by the patent,” which, in turn, is often treated as synonymous with “what is claimed” or “the invention.”

-The FCA has released two decisions on damages so far this year, one relating to section 8 and one to apportionment of profits.
-In July, in an appeal relating to AstraZeneca’s LOSEC® (omeprazole), the FCA considered the impact of a successful infringement judgement on a prior order for section 8 damages, and affirmed it is for the judge hearing the infringement action to ensure that overall, taking the proceedings together, a party is not under- or overcompensated.
+The FCA has released one decision on damages so far this year, relating to apportionment of profits.
 In an appeal relating to Servier Canada’s COVERSYL® (perindopril), the FCA held that Apotex was not entitled to apportion its export profits when paying damages to Servier Canada for patent infringement.
 The indemnity revenues included in the price of Apotex’s export profits were part of the damage calculation because, had perindopril not been patented, there would have been no need for Apotex to provide such a clause.
 Profits resulting from the sale of perindopril were thus entirely causally attributable to the invention.